darlanalves/angular-di-annotations/README.md

 AngularJS module syntax generated from code annotations on comments.
 Yep, crazy stuff.

+## Why

+[There's a post](https://medium.com/@angularjsdev/less-angularjs-more-javascript-ab756cfb81) where I discuss why it may be a good idea.

+[See this sample file](https://github.com/darlanalves/angular-di-annotations/blob/master/test/samples/all.js) with all the supported annotations

 ## How it works

 This module will walk over the syntax tree and look for comments that have some special annotation tags and transform this tags into